Our History

 The College’s ninth Headmaster, Mr Christopher Tudor, arrived in 1986.
 He and the Council Chairman, Mrs Jan Heaslip, judged that the time was right to complete the original plan to turn St Philip’s College into a fully fledged independent boarding/day school, serving not only “bush” families, but also the growing population of Alice Springs.

-The then College Council embraced the idea and three years of frantic, determined preparation and planning commenced, culminating in an extensive $2 million building program in 1988.
+The then College Council embraced the idea and three years of frantic, determined preparation and planning commenced, culminating in an extensive $2 million building program in 1988, and the day school opened in 1989.

-To this day there continues to be further development with construction starting on the Discovery Centre in 2023.
+To this day there continues to be further development with the completion of the Discovery Centre in 2024.